 Why you need to keep your knife sharp

-Using sharp knives allows you to work faster and with more precision than you otherwise could, this is huge if you work in a kitchen a lot.
+Using sharp knives lets you work faster and with more precision than you otherwise could, this is huge if you work in a kitchen a lot.

 You’ve probably heard the saying “let your knife do the work” once or twice before.
 This essentially means that you shouldn’t have to put much effort if any at all when you are prepping food.
 This is true for two reasons.